This cross-country canal runs across the north midlands of England, from Runcorn in Cheshire to Shardlow in Derbyshire.

 Black Prince Cruising Routes

 You can cruise on the Trent and Mersey Canal from our narrowboat hire base at Acton Bridge in Cheshire and from our Stoke on Trent base in Staffordshire.
 Check out our canal maps and boat hire cruise guides on our base page for more information for your canal boat holiday.
+Plus you can read more information about places to visit in the area on our canal boat hire in Staffordshire page.

 Black Prince Canal Guides